kjhealy/kieranhealy.hugo/content/blog/apple-mobility-data.markdown

 {{% figure src="/files/misc/apple_nyc_trend.png" alt="" caption="Trend component of the New York series.
 Touch or click to zoom." %}}

-We can make small multiple showing the raw data (or the components, as we please) for all the cities in the dataset if we like:
+We can make a small multiple graph showing the raw data (or the components, as we please) for all the cities in the dataset if we like:

 {{< highlight r >}}
 p_base_all <- apple_mobility %>%